Rocklin Bicycle Accident Lawyer

-In many cases, cyclists will be able to bring a claim seeking financial restitution for their harms and losses against the responsible party or parties.
+In many cases, cyclists can bring a claim seeking financial restitution for their harms and losses against the responsible party or parties.
 Any lawsuit resulting from injuries sustained in a bicycling accident must be brought within two years from the cycling accident date.
 Valid suits are typically brought against the at-fault driver (with their insurance company as the primary source of financial recovery).Types of Injury Compensation for a Cycling Crash Claim

 In bicycle accident cases, the theory of legal recovery is negligence.
 If a plaintiff is thriving in a negligence lawsuit, the plaintiff is generally entitled to economic and non-economic damages designed to compensate for any injury caused by the defendant's negligence.
 The categories of damages that plaintiffs can recover are:

 - Accrued and future medical bills include ambulance fees, surgery costs, and physical therapy.

 - Lost wages and reasonable future salaries (if you are left permanently or partially disabled after the collision).

 - Pain and suffering comprise the "non-economic" damages in a personal injury lawsuit.
-These damages typically include your mental anguish, stress, inconvenience, and diminution of the quality of your life after the wreck.
+These damages typically include mental anguish, stress, inconvenience, and a diminution of the quality of your life after the wreck.

-If the driver's conduct was particularly egregious or shocking, you could also pursue punitive damages.
+You could also pursue punitive damages if the driver's conduct was particularly egregious or shocking.
 This is a unique form of damages intended to punish a defendant for genuinely appalling behavior.